7 Top NLP Libraries For NLP Development

 (i) Limited Complexity: While TextBlob is suitable for common NLP tasks, it may lack the advanced features and customization options required for more complex tasks.

-(ii) Performance: For large-scale or resource-intensive tasks, TextBlob might not be as efficient as some lower-level NLP libraries.
+(ii) Performance: TextBlob might not be as efficient for large-scale or resource-intensive taskst as some lower-level NLP libraries.

 6. Pattern